Particular/docs.particular.net/nservicebus/rabbitmq/delayed-delivery.md

 ## Settings

-### Disable the timeout manager
+### Disabling the timeout manager

 By default, the timeout manager continues to run to allow any preexisting delayed messages stored in the persistence database to be successfully sent.
 However, once the persistence database is empty, there is no more need for the timeout manager.
 It can be disabled by calling:

 snippet: rabbitmq-delay-disable-timeout-manager

-Once this has been called, the .Timeouts and .TimeoutsDispatcher exchanges and queues for the endpoint can be deleted from the broker.
+Once this has been called, the `.Timeouts` and `.TimeoutsDispatcher` exchanges and queues for the endpoint can be deleted from the broker.

 ### All endpoints support delayed delivery

 When an endpoint supports delayed delivery it is responsible for ensuring that it can receive delayed messages from the delay infrastructure.
 However, it cannot assume that all other endpoints in the system are also capable of doing the same.
 Because of this, before each delayed message is sent, the endpoint first makes an additional call to bind the destination to the delay infrastructure.

-Once all endpoints have been upgraded to version of the transport that supports delayed delivery, this behavior is no longer needed and can be disabled by calling:
+Once all endpoints have been upgraded to a version of the transport that supports delayed delivery, this behavior is no longer needed and can be disabled by calling:

 snippet: rabbitmq-delay-all-endpoints-support-delayed-delivery